aakashagarwal6898/Emotion-Detection-using-Keras/README.md

 # Emotion-Detection-using-Keras
-The goal of this project is to build a decent emotion detector using the Extended Cohn Kanade Images Dataset by leveraging the inherent capabilities of VGG-Face(VGG16) to recognize facial features.
+The goal of this project is to build a basic emotion detector using the __Extended Cohn Kanade Images__ Dataset by leveraging the inherent capabilities of __VGG-Face(VGG16)__ to recognize facial features.
 We use transfer learning to train our model quickly with the help of pre-trained weights available for VGG-Face in Keras.

 ![Image of prediction](resources/emotions-prediction.png)